progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--But remembering the SHA-1 key for each version of your file isn’t practical; plus, you aren’t storing the filename in your system — just the content.
 This object type is called a blob.
 You can have Git tell you the object type of any object in Git, given its SHA-1 key, with `cat-file -t`:-->

 Sich den SHA-1 Hash für jede Version merken zu müssen, ist allerdings nicht sonderlich praktisch.
 Außerdem speicherst du nicht den Dateinamen in der Datenbank, sondern lediglich den Inhalt der Datei.
-Ein solcher Objekttyp wird als "Blob" bezeichnet.
+Ein solcher Objekttyp wird als „Blob“ bezeichnet.
 Mit `git cat-file -t` kannst du Git nach dem Typ eines Objektes in der Datenbank fragen:

 	$ git cat-file -t 1f7a7a472abf3dd9643fd615f6da379c4acb3e3a
 	blob